 In 2009, Charles opened The Charles MacPherson Academy, located in Toronto, Canada, in response to the demand for highly skilled, professionally trained private service professionals.
-The school is registered as a private career college under the Private Career Colleges Act, 2005.
 The Academy educates and equips butlers, house managers, housekeepers, and other domestic staff to meet modern-day service expectations.

 Today, CMA recruits and places household staff, educates and trains private service professionals, and consults for HNW and UHNW families on matters related to household management and operations.
 With this foundation and his keen understanding of clients’ service expectations, Charles has expanded the business into hospitality and customer service training and advisory.

 Over the last two decades, Charles has built a reputation as a global authority in the butler and household management fields for private residential, hospitality, and customer service sectors worldwide.
 He has established butler department standards and trained butlers for the Queen Mary II, Four Seasons Hotel Shanghai, Aria Resort and Casino Las Vegas, Wynn Macau, and Taj Hotels, Resorts and Palaces.
 He has also delivered a number of customer service improvement initiatives with a wide range of clients, including Louis Vuitton, The Ford Motor Company, The Boston Consulting Group, Royal Bank of Canada, and Astellas Pharma, to name a few.